⚠️ CAUTION — With Conditions — Breadfruit

 Seeds (in seeded varieties) can be a choking hazardLOW-MEDIUMSmall dogs

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Breadfruit.
-Always consult your vet for dogs with pre-existing health conditions.
+If there's an underlying condition, let your vet weigh in before sharing.

 🚨 Call your vet immediately if your dog shows: